iamvery/iamvery.github.com/_posts/2016-02-25-usage-tests.md

 It's actually quite small.

 So how do you communicate this to the reader.
-Perhaps by organizing your test suite better.
+By organizing your test suite to explicitly communicate your intention!
 Rather than having to dig through a ton of test files in numerous directories, make it explicit.

 ## usage_test.(rb|exs|js|java|etc)